 - When the evaluation feedback is aggregated for the committee to review, it is presented anonymously.
-We do not ask for identifying information on the evaluations, although attendees sometimes choose to provide it when answering a question.
-In those cases, that identity is noted only in the context in which it was given and cannot be traced to that attendee’s other feedback.
+We do not ask for identifying information on the evaluations, although attendees sometimes choose to provide it.
+In those cases that identity is noted only in the context in which it was given and cannot be traced to that attendee’s other feedback.

 - Once all of the evaluation feedback has been aggregated, the original evaluations are destroyed.

 - We want OLSSI to be not just a conference, but also a retreat.
 A whimsical theme introduces an element of lightheartedness that helps us create a casual atmosphere.
 The content of our classes is every bit as useful and informative as it would be without a theme, but outside of classes our attendees feel more free to relax and have fun.

 Why don’t you include all of the instructors’ presentation materials in the binders?

 - Instructors may either not have the rights to distribute their materials in print or may not wish us to do so.
 When instructors give us their presentations in time to include them in the binders, we do so.

 - Some instructors choose to hand out printed copies of their presentations during their classes or are willing to share them by email afterward.
 If you did not attend a class but are interested in the materials, ask any OLSSI staff person or other attendees who were in the class.
 We’ll help you get what’s available.